zevv/lsofgraph/README.md

-A small utility to convert Unix 'lsof' output to a graph showing FOFO and UNIX interprocess communication.
+A small utility to convert Unix 'lsof' output to a graph showing FIFO and UNIX interprocess communication.

 Generate graph: